High School Academics

 Assessment at Khabele happens in many ways.
 Most teachers in the Middle School value a students’ participation, their homework, projects and tests as part of their class grade.
 Assignments are recorded by the teacher and available to parents and student via Powerschool.
 Students write a weekly update to their advisor, and cc their parents, to summarize their academic progress, grades and plans.
 This ongoing dialogue gives the student consistent opportunities for advisor feedback, as well as self-evaluation.
 Teachers provide formal comments at mid-semester and report cards are sent out at the end of each semester.
 To give a holistic perspective on a student’s academic and character progress, the advisor submits a comprehensive narrative evaluation as well.

 If a student needs or desires additional help from a teacher, they can seek the teacher after school for office hours.
-In addition, they can go to the math lab or writing lab to work with a team of teachers on weak skills or prepare for an upcoming assignment that might be challenging.
 In some cases, teachers will require students to come to office hours in order to get such support in they have concerns for their long term success.
 While we don’t offer special services for students with learning disabilities, we find that our office hours structure usually provides the help that a motivated student needs to overcome many lingering skill gaps.